DocTAG/doctag-core/README.md

 In the *Test mode* all the DocTAG functionalities are available to be tested even if an administrator (*Admin*) has not been defined yet.
 **NOTE** The data provided in the *Test mode* are provided in the *first_configuration_data-test_mode_data* folder of the project.
 ## Customize DocTAG
 Once you tested DocTAG you can create a new configuration so to start annotating the documents you upload.
 Open the sidebar and click on *Configure*.
 You are provided with a guide that shows how to format your files.
 In the folder *Examples files*  of the project you can find some examples of how to format each required file.

+*Providing a new configuration will delete the already existing one, hence, your first configuration will overwrite the one provided to test DocTAG as well as the Test user*.
 ![config](./images/screen/config.png)

 Once you have uploaded all the required files, click on *Check* to check that the files are well formed.
 Under each file a message will appear: